 People who are emotionally intelligent or have a high EQ (emotional quotient), have the ability to identify and manage their own feelings.
-But just as importantly, they are also good at recognizing when someone else is feeling a certain way, and empathize with them.
+Additionally, they are able to recognize emotions in others.
+When someone else is feeling distressed or uncomfortable they can empathize with those feelings.
 This makes them good friends, good partners, and good leaders.
 Chances are, these are the kinds of people you want in your life — the kind that can handle their own emotional healing and even help support yours.
-Let’s take a look at 10 signs of high emotional intelligence.

 You may not be able to control how you feel all the time, but you can control how you react by monitoring your thoughts.
 If you can reign in your thoughts, you can avoid becoming a slave to your feelings.